syncfusion-content/wpf-docs/wpf/DatePicker/Getting-Started.md

 ## Display the date using the FormatString

- We can display the selected date with various formatting like date, month and year formats by using the [FormatString](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~FormatString.html) property.
+ We can edit and display the selected date with various formatting like date, month and year formats by using the [FormatString](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~FormatString.html) property.

 {% tabs %}
 {% highlight xaml %}